nagornovys/Cancer_cell_evolution/README.md

 * _REPEAT.zip_ - zip arhive with the script to calculate
 * _Results of simulation.pdf_ - the file with a plots and graphs of results of simulations for colorectal cancer, for one simulation and for one hundred simulations.
 * _ast_step.txt.aa.zip_ and _last_step.txt.ab.zip_ - the two parties (zip arhive) of the file "_last_step.txt_", which includes of them both.

+How to RUN the simulation
+--
+In order to make the simulation, please, follow next procedure:

+1. Open the script _CancerProgress_Final_Version.R_ in R Stiduo, for example.
+2. To check or/and change the parameters of simulation in the end of file and in the input files.
+3. Run the simulation using _"model()"_ function.
+4. To see data, please, see _cellout.txt_ file.
+5. To analize results of simulation, please, use _ineq.R_ and _Analyze.R_ scripts.

 Funding
 ---